rolemadelen/euisblue.github.io/_posts/algorithm/sorting/insertion/2019-08-04-en-sorting-insertion_sort.md

 <br />
 ## Implementation <a id="imp"></a>
 A key(one we're trying to insert) must be smaller than the one on the left.
-So, shift all elements to the right until the key is greater than the left or is not reached the 0<sup>th</sup> index.
+So, shift all elements to the right until the key is greater than the left or the key reached the index 0.

 ### C
 ```c